AdrianAntico/AutoQuant/README.md

 #### **AutoHurdleScoring()**
 <code>AutoHurdleScoring()</code> will score the AutoCatBoostHurdleModel() function currently.
 Functionality for XGBoost hurdle models will be next, followed by the H2O version.

-#### **AutoH2OScoring()**
-<code>AutoH2OScoring()</code> is for scoring models that were built with the AutoH2OModeler, AutoKMeans, and AutoWord2VecModeler functions.
-Scores mojo models or binary files by loading models into the H2O environment and scoring them.
-You can choose which output you wish to keep as well for classification and multinomial models.

 </p>
 </details>